aesteve-rh/autopilot/docs/config.md

 | **Type**     | `integer` |
 | **Required** | No        |

-**Description:** Delay between iterations in milliseconds
+**Description:** Delay between iterations in milliseconds (default 0)

 | Restrictions |        |
 |--------------|--------|
 | **Minimum**  | &ge; 0 |

 ----------------------------------------------------------------------------------------------------------------------------
-Generated using [json-schema-for-humans](https://github.com/coveooss/json-schema-for-humans) on 2025-03-20 at 12:04:50 +0200
+Generated using [json-schema-for-humans](https://github.com/coveooss/json-schema-for-humans) on 2025-03-20 at 16:18:20 +0200